 Qualification

-Qualification is the education, knowledge, skill, experience or any other attribute which the VTS Authority has determined desirable for performing the duties of the relevant position.
-VTS qualifications should be based on the principle that satisfactory results are obtained on completion of the IALA VTS Model Courses.
+Qualification is the education, knowledge, understanding, proficiency, skill, experience or any other attribute which the Competent Authority and/or the VTS Authority has determined desirable for performing the duties of the relevant position.
+VTS qualifications should be based on the principle that satisfactory results are obtained on completion of the IALA VTS model courses.

 VTS personnel should only be considered competent when appropriately trained and qualified for their VTS duties.
 This includes:

-satisfactorily completing generic V103/1 VTS operator training approved by a Competent Authority
+satisfactorily completing generic V-103/1 VTS Operator training (and V-103/2 VTS Supervisor training, if applicable) at an accredited training organisation;

-satisfactorily completing V103/4 On-the-Job training at the VTS where the person is employed
+satisfactorily completing V-103/3 On-the-Job training at the VTS Centre where the person is employed;

 undergoing periodic assessments and revalidation training to ensure competence is maintained; and